Bayramova/text_generator/README.md

 # Word-level Language Modeling
 This project trains a multi-layer LSTM model with pre-trained fastText word embeddings on a Russian language modeling task.
-The trained model can then be used by the generate script to generate new sequences.
+The trained model can then be used by the generate script to generate new sequences of words.

 ## Data
 By default, the training script uses the [Russian Twitter Corpus](http://study.mokoron.com/).